17 August 2024

 Full CRUD Operations with Drop down List in ASP.NET Core | CRUD Application with ASP.NET Core

 CRUD (Create, Read, Update, Delete) operations form the backbone of many web applications.
-Integrating drop-down lists within these operations enhances the user experience by providing a user-friendly way to input and select data.
-In this article, we will explore how to build a CRUD application with ASP.NET Core, including the integration of drop-down lists.
+However, handling raw text input isn't always efficient.
+Integrating drop-down lists within these operations enhances the user experience by providing a structured, user-friendly way to select data from related tables.